joeyparrish/upfish/docs/building.md

 npm run build
 ```

-Now the `dist/` folder contains an unpacked version of the extension, without
+Now the `dist/` folder contains an unpacked version of the extension.
+To
-our analytics enabled.
-To install this locally in Chrome, follow these
+install this locally in Chrome, follow these instructions.
+(Taken from Chrome
-instructions.
-(Taken from Chrome extension documentation at
+extension documentation at
 https://developer.chrome.com/docs/extensions/mv3/getstarted/ under
 [CC-BY-SA-4.0](https://creativecommons.org/licenses/by-sa/4.0/).)